Lightola/Lightola/README.md

 - 👋 Hi, I’m @Lightola
 - 👀 I’m interested in ...
-Reading and finging out new things
+Reading and finding out new things
 - 🌱 I’m currently learning ...
 Data science, mechine learning and analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...